veeti/manuale/README.md

 ## Features

 * Simple interface with no hoops to jump through.
 Keys and certificate signing requests are automatically generated: no more cryptic OpenSSL one-liners.
+(However, you do need to know what to do with generated certificates and keys yourself!)

 * Support for DNS validation.
 No need to figure out how to serve challenge files from a live domain.
-(In fact, that's the only validation method supported.)
+(In fact, that's the only validation method supported).

 * Authorization is separate from certificate issuance.
 Authorizations last for months on Let's Encrypt: there's no need to waste time validating the domain every time you renew the certificate.